bengoh815/cs506-project/README.md

 #### Formatting Conventions

 For Front End software development we use the VSCode extension [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) in its default configuration.
-Back End development uses the VSCode extension [autopep8](https://marketplace.visualstudio.com/items?itemName=ms-python.autopep8) in its default configuration.
+Back End development uses the VSCode extension [Black Formatter](https://marketplace.visualstudio.com/items?itemName=ms-python.black-formatter) in its default configuration.
 These extensions provide out of the box solutions that are lightweight and easy to use.

 You can also read more about the Python PEP 8 standard [here](https://peps.python.org/pep-0008/).